-Notorious for their extreme adaptability and proficiency in the art of survival, termites are a strong example of a well-formed society grounded on the concept of working as one to achieve a common goal.
+Notorious for their extreme adaptability and proficiency in the art of survival, termites are pests in the Philippines that are a strong example of a well-formed society grounded on the concept of working as one to achieve a common goal.
 They are resilient in their ways, able to withstand most of the world’s environments bar the arctic regions.
 This type of versatility is not easy to achieve, and yet their high numbers stand as a testament to their mastery of their own lives.

 They are able to live as they do through the implementation of a structured social system wherein every colonist has a designated role.
 The workers, who’re in charge of basic necessities such as food and shelter; the soldiers, whose job it is to defend; and the ruling class – aptly made up of kings and queens – whose job it is to breed and keep the colony strong in terms of numbers; work together to keep the colony running as it should.

 Despite their lifestyle being sustainable for them, the same cannot be said for its effect on the human environment.
 Termites who make their way into populated dwellings may find themselves in the tough position of either adapting to the markedly harsher environment or leaving their space altogether.
 The latter option is rarely chosen, though, which is why the help of professional pest controllers is required.

 Termites are definitely one of the most aggravating pests that can infest your home.
 Just like any ordinary insect or vermin, they can be attracted to your house by food or drinks you leave outside.
 But one surprising fact about these wood-eating insects is that the terrible damage they cause is not that obvious…at first, which is why homeowners call termite control when it’s too late.
 Termites tunnel through anything made from wood.
 The substance acts as one of their food sources and their shelter.
 It isn’t noticeable at the onset because they burrow from the bottom, working their way up.